Course1

 $65.00

-The real estate industry is fiercely competitive as developers and contractors, investors and lenders, brokers and others – often with the aid of legal counsel seek advantage.
-This can easily present real estate lawyers with ethical dilemmas.
-Conflicts of interest are rife.
-There are issues of communicating and negotiating with unrepresented parties.
-There are also issues of taking an equity stake in a real estate venture in lieu of fees.
-Sometimes, too, there is the discovery that a client is engaged in wrongdoing.
-These and many other ethical issues arise in real estate practice.
-This program will provide you with a real-world guide to common ethics issues in real estate practice.
-Joint representations of a business entity and its owners in a real estate transaction Representation of a client with adverse interests in unrelated transactions Exchange of legal services for transaction equity Communications with unrepresented parties – and with represented parties Inadvertent disclosure of confidential Transaction terms Special issues when client wrongdoing is discovered Speakers: William Freivogel is the principal of Freivogel Ethics Consulting and is an independent consultant to law firms on ethics and risk management.
-He was a trial lawyer for 22 years and has practiced in the areas of legal ethics and lawyer malpractice for more than 25 years.
-He is chair of the Editorial Board of the ABA/BNA Lawyers’ Manual on Professional Conduct.
-He maintains the Web site “Freivogel on Conflicts” at www.freivogelonconflicts.com .
+This annual ethics program will provide you with a round-table discussion of practical ethical issues important to your practice.
+The program will provide you with an engaging discussion of ethics developments involving technology and law practice, conflicts of interest, and attoarney-client communications in a digital world where no one is truly unplugged.
+The panel will also discuss the ethics of withdrawing from a matter and firing a client and the ethics of developing new business.
+This program will provide you with a wide-ranging discussion of practical ethics developments important to your practice.
+Day 1: Ethics and technology: A Potpourri Ethics, competence, and AI: What are competence and the unauthorized practice of law in a specialized world?
+Emerging issues in conflicts of interest, part 1 Day 2: Ethics of firing a client Ethics and client development Emerging issues in conflicts of interest, part 2 Speakers: Lucian T. Pera is a partner in the Memphis office of Adams & Reese, LLP.
+His practice includes professional malpractice litigation as well as counseling lawyers and law firms in the area of ethics and professional responsibility.
+He was a member of the ABA’s Ethics 2000 Commission and is co-author of "Ethics and Lawyering Today," a national e-mail newsletter on lawyer ethics, which is accessible at: www.ethicsandlawyering.com.
+Before entering private practice, he served as a judicial clerk to Judge Harry W. Wellford of the U.S. Court of Appeals for the Sixth Circuit.
+Mr. Pera received his A.B. with honors from Princeton University and his J.D. from Vanderbilt University School of Law.
+William Freivogel is the principal of Freivogel Ethics Consulting and is an independent consultant to law firms on ethics and risk management.
+He was a trial lawyer for 22 years and has practiced in the areas of legal ethics and lawyer malpractice for 20 years.
+He is chair of the Editorial Board of the ABA/BNA Lawyers’ Manual on Professional Conduct. and past chair of the ABA Business Law Section Committee on Professional Responsibility.
+He maintains the Web site “Freivogel on Conflicts” at www.freivogelonconflicts.com.
 Mr. Freivogel is a graduate of the University of Illinois (Champaign), where he received his B.S. and LL.B.
-Thomas E. Spahn is a partner in the McLean, Virginia office of McGuireWoods, LLP, where he has a substantial practice advising clients on properly creating and preserving the attorney-client privilege and work product protections.
-For more than 30 years he has lectured extensively on legal ethics and professionalism and has written “The Attorney-Client Privilege and the Work Product Doctrine: A Practitioner’s Guide,” a 750 page treatise published by the Virginia Law Foundation.
-Mr. Spahn has served as a member of the ABA Standing Committee on Ethics and Professional Responsibility and as a member of the Virginia State Bar's Legal Ethics Committee.
+Thomas E. Spahn is a partner in the McLean, Virginia office of McGuireWoods, LLP, where he has a broad complex commercial, business and securities litigation practice.
+He also has a substantial practice advising businesses on properly creating and preserving the attorney-client privilege and work product protections.
+For more than 20 years he has lectured extensively on legal ethics and professionalism and has written “The Attorney-Client Privilege and the Work Product Doctrine: A Practitioner’s Guide,” a 750 page treatise published by the Virginia Law Foundation.
+Mr. Spahn has served as member of the ABA Standing Committee on Ethics and Professional Responsibility and as a member of the Virginia State Bar's Legal Ethics Committee.
 He received his B.A., magna cum laude, from Yale University and his J.D. from Yale Law School.

 • MP3 Download